Checkmk

 In some cases, check plug-ins had to be moved out, or check plug-ins had to switch to new APIs.

 Does this affect you?
-The risk of being affected is present if you monitor hardware with very long lifecycle, especially with special agents.
+The risk of being affected is present if you monitor hardware with a very long lifecycle, especially using special agents.

 4.4.
 Installing Python modules